-59 If the said lessees so desire, all such last-mentioned accommo- Such works to be dation works shall be constructed under the superintendence of their the superintendence.
-Engineer, and according to plans and specifications to be submitted to ence of the and approved by such Engineer.
+Such works to be constructed under the superintendence of the lessees' engineer.
+59 If the said lessees so desire, all such last-mentioned accommodation works shall be constructed under the superintendence of their Engineer, and according to plans and specifications to be submitted to and approved by such Engineer.